 For men younger than 70, it was 2.3% in those who had the therapy vs. one percent for those who did not.

-While the study does not prove that ADT increases the risk of dementia, it does strongly supports that possibility.
+While the study does not prove that ADT increases the risk of dementia, it does strongly support that possibility.

 There are several plausible mechanisms that may explain the association between ADT and dementia.